Catch-up-TV-and-More/script.module.codequick/README.md

 # Kodi gettext support
-This module is used to load in all the string ID references from the "strings.po" file into codequick.
+This module is used to load in all the string ID references from the "strings.po" file into a string map.
 Allowing you to use a string as the localized string reference in the codequick framework.

 This feature is not available directly within codequick as Kodi add-on's are not allowed to